-The system uses the factory-mated Remote Keyless Entry (RKE) transmitter with integrated key and Wireless Ignition Node (WIN) to prevent unauthorized vehicle operation.
-Therefore, only RKE transmitters that are programmed to the vehicle can be used to start and operate the vehicle.
-The system will not allow the engine to crank if an invalid RKE transmitter is used to operate the ignition switch.
+The system uses Key Fob with factory-mated Remote Keyless Entry (RKE) transmitter and Wireless Ignition Node (WIN) to prevent unauthorized vehicle operation.
+Therefore, only Key Fobs that are programmed to the vehicle can be used to start and operate the vehicle.
+The system will not allow the engine to crank if an invalid Key Fob is used to start and operate the vehicle.

-After turning the ignition switch to the ON position, the Vehicle Security Light will turn on for three seconds for a bulb check.
+After placing the ignition switch in the RUN position, the Vehicle Security Light will turn on for three seconds for a bulb check.
 If the light remains on after the bulb check, it indicates that there is a problem with the electronics.
 This condition will result in the engine being shut off after two seconds.

 If the Vehicle Security Light turns on during normal vehicle operation (vehicle running for longer than 10 seconds), it indicates that there is a fault in the electronics.
-Should this occur, have the vehicle serviced as soon as 2 possible.
+Should this occur, have the vehicle serviced as soon as possible by an authorized dealer.